mdn/content/files/en-us/web/api/background_synchronization_api/index.md

 The following additions to the {{domxref('Service Worker API', "", "", "nocode")}} are specified in the Background Synchronization specification to provide an entry point for using background sync.

 - {{domxref("ServiceWorkerRegistration.sync")}} {{ReadOnlyInline}}
-  - : Returns a reference to the {{domxref("SyncManager")}} interface for registering tasks to run nce the device has network connectivity.
+  - : Returns a reference to the {{domxref("SyncManager")}} interface for registering tasks to run once the device has network connectivity.
 - [`ServiceWorkerGlobalScope: sync` event](/en-US/docs/Web/API/ServiceWorkerGlobalScope/sync_event)
   - : An event handler fired whenever a {{domxref("ServiceWorkerGlobalScope/sync_event", "sync")}} event occurs.
 This happens as soon as the network becomes available.